Hybrid Lectures

 • If you prefer to share the recording only with students who were not able to attend the class, create a non-graded assignment in Canvas and only assign students who missed the class.

-• TIP: You can make the lecture recordings available for all students for reviewing at the end of a unit or before exams.
+• You can make the lecture recordings available for all students for reviewing at the end of a unit or before exams.

 Christina Wiencke